Altona Pier Redevelopment

 Altona Pier, on Bunurong Sea Country, is being redeveloped as part of the Victorian Government’s construction blitz to create new jobs across Victoria and ensure the pier remains an accessible and safe place for locals and visitors to enjoy.
 The $24 million Piers and Jetties Stimulus Packages is supporting significant maintenance and safety upgrades to piers and jetties across Port Phillip and Western Port, including at Tooradin, Rye, Queenscliff South, Portarlington and Middle Brighton piers.

 Following the completion of community engagement in mid-2020 and selection of the community's preferred concept design, the design tender process began in July 2021.
 The process concluded with the appointment of Jackson Clements Burrows Architects together with AW Maritime marine engineers and Site Office Landscape Architects.

-Once complete, the new pier design will provide improved recreational space for more people to enjoy.
+Once complete, the new pier will provide improved recreational space for more people to enjoy.
 Its modern y-shaped head providing large functional community space, as well as better access for people fishing and walking at Altona Beach, is sure to be the envy of pier lovers.
 View the Altona Pier - Community Consultation Summary Report for further details.

 - a modern look, y-shaped pier head which aligns with Pier Street, providing a connection to the historical elements of the pier’s heritage.

-- timber pier deck
+- a timber pier deck